Disabilities and Advocates Delegation

 People with Disabilities Deserve Actual, Distinct, Permanent Political Power!

 The first victims of every bad policy and every social stigma are the disabled.
 The first victims of poverty and capitalism are the disabled.
 The primary victims of every disaster, natural and man-made, are the disabled.
-More and more people are disabled every day, either from working conditions, physical or mental illness, accidents, inaccessible transit and workplaces, and even by rapidly changing hiring environments and the rise of automation.
-If that wasn’t enough, systemic and interpersonal ableism confronts people with disabilities every day on the street, in media, and in the workplace.
+More and more people are disabled every day, either from working conditions, physical or mental illness, accidents, inaccessible transit and workplaces, and even by quickly changing hiring environments and the rise of AI.
+If that wasn’t enough, ableism from the system and from other people confronts people with disabilities every day on the street, in media, and in the workplace.

 Disability can feel extremely limiting to the ability for people to live a full and dignified existence, and in our current system, (as well as many preceding systems) it is the case for many millions of people.
-But the level of hardship in the social, economic, medical, and political realms faced by people with disabilities is directly correlated to that society’s material levels of accessibility and representation of disabled people in government.
+But the level of hardship in the social, economic, medical, and political realms faced by people with disabilities directly relates to that society’s real levels of access and representation of disabled people in government.

 Despite a record 10% of politicians with disabilities in the US, all aspects of our capitalist society are still plagued with accessibility issues, workplace discrimination, and social ableism.
-In the modern crisis, dozens of accessibility and inclusion programs, budgets, and institutions have been axed, protections reneged, and millions of people are at risk of losing, or have already lost, a basic quality of life.
-Even if these institutions are restored in the future, critical care will be inaccessible for years.
-If these systems are unreliable at securing accessibility and care, we have to build outside of them now.
+In the modern crisis, dozens of accessibility and inclusion programs, budgets, and institutions have been axed, protections removed, and millions of people are at risk of losing, or have already lost, a basic quality of life.
+Even if these institutions are restored in the future, critical care will be out of reach for years.
+If these systems can’t secure access and care, we have to build outside of them now.

 A New Model of Inclusion